bbyars/mountebank/README.md

 of open source developers are working on it.

 mountebank wants you to have a good experience, but don't expect him to do too much.
-He knows that other products will sell you a microwave and give you a kitchen. mountebank has a more machiavellian aim.
-He wants to sell you a kitchen and give you a fork.
+He knows that other products will sell you a toaster and give you a full oven. mountebank has a more machiavellian aim.
+He wants to sell you an entire kitchen and give you a fork.
 Be forewarned - if you're looking for mountebank to parlay between real products and remember the transactions, you may be disappointed.

 mountebank sees tremendous opportunity in the Uncharted Territories.
 To some degree, this